blockfrastructure/blockfrastructure/content/blog/not-your-keys-not-your-crypto-safely-securing-bitcoin-and-digital-assets.md

 ## Securing Assets in Cold Storage

-Cold storage is a physical hardware device with a wallet that store digital assets like bitcoin.
+Cold storage is a physical hardware device with a wallet that stores digital assets like bitcoin.
 This is where you should store the largest part of your crypto stash.
 It's a hardware wallet that plugs into your computer like a usb stick and can send and receive bitcoin(or other coins).
 It's best to store this in a safety deposit box in a bank or a safe where you will not lose it.
 If this device is lost or stolen, burned in a fire, or lost in your laundry basket - ciao your funds are gone.
 However, some hardware wallets such as a Ledger Nano allow you to recover your lost or destroyed device with a 24 word mnemonic phrase.

 ![A NanoLedger Hardware Wallet](./ledger-nano.png)